sophiabrandt/functional-movie-search/README.md

 > a frontend example app built with functional principles in mind

+The **[live demo](https://sophiabrandt.github.io/functional-movie-search/)** is hosted on Github Pages.
+You can search for movie titles by typing into the search bar and submitting your search.
+The app will query the [Open Movie Database](http://www.omdbapi.com/).
+Click on an image to see more information (leads to the [IMDB Website](https://www.imdb.com)).

 ## Motivation

-This is an exercise in building a mostly functional frontend app without a framework like React & Redux.
+This is an exercise in building a mostly functional frontend app **without** a framework like React & Redux.

 Part of the code is from [Functional Programming For Beginners with JavaScript](https://courses.knowthen.com/p/functional-programming-for-beginners-with-javascript).